milesgwood/milesgwood.github.io/pages/setup/vscode.md

 composer require drupal/console:~1.0 --prefer-dist --optimize-autoloader --sort-packages
 ```

+If you have trouble running this command simply add `"drupal/console": "^1.9"` directly to your composer.json.

 ## Updating Drupal Console

 To update the global launcher, navigate to somewhere outside of your Drupal 8 site and run `drupal self-update`.